 However, when staff themselves began to report unseen hands dragging them into rooms, and of hearing strange and chilling voices, it looked as though the house had taken on a life of its own – quite literally.

 The final straw would come when after police had made several false alarm calls to the property.
 They were responding to emergency calls placed from Wolfe Manor’s address.
-When they realised that the building had no live phone line – nor even a physical line entering it – plans proceeded to destroy it.
-This would happen in 2014, when safety standards failed to meet minimum requirements.
+When they realized that the building had no live phone line – nor even a physical line entering it – plans proceeded to destroy it.
+This would happen in 2014 when safety standards failed to meet minimum requirements.

 Check out the two videos below.
 They feature interviews in which Tom Wolfe where he talks about some of the encounters in Wolfe Manor.